 Financial Information Reporting and Analysis

 Learn accounting systems and financial information reporting procedures.
 Increase your comprehension of financial reports and of the practical applications of accounting theories and concepts through in-depth discussion of real-world situations involving revenue recognition, inventory valuation, intangible assets, and reporting for leases.

 Statistical Analysis for Management

 Learn through case examples how to use statistics to help make better decisions in such areas as marketing, finance and management.
 Acquire descriptive and inferential techniques, such as regression analysis, and the ability to analyze data and to reach decisions using statistical computer software and Excel.

-Analyze real-world business problems as you develop a deeper understanding of micro- and macroeconomic issues.
-Examine the foundations of economic behavior of enterprises and consumers in such different market environments as open, monopolistic, and oligopolistic markets.
-Analyze the impact of government monetary and trade policies on business decisions and on economic measures including GNP, employment, and interest and exchange rates.
+Your proficiency and confidence in solving real-world business problems will increase as you develop a deeper understanding of micro- and macroeconomic issues.
+In this course, you will examine foundations of the economic behavior of enterprises and consumers in different market environments, such as open market, monopoly and oligopoly.
+You will also analyze the impact of government fiscal, monetary and trade policies on business decisions and on economic measures such as GNP, employment, interest rates and exchange rates.

 Examine the concepts and analytical tools of strategic management.
 Enhance your ability to analyze an industry and develop relevant enterprise-level strategies.
 Focus on the role of the general manager in applying all concepts and tools.
 And learn to apply the tools of strategy formulation through the use of real-world case studies, individual papers, and group projects.

 Creativity, Entrepreneurial Thinking and Innovation